Hidden Valley Highlands

-Hidden Valley Highlands Ski Area is a ski and snowboard resort in Huntsville, Ontario, Canada. the resort features 15 groomed trails, three quad chairlifts, one handle tow, two snow cats, night skiing and snowboarding, and a terrain park.
+Hidden Valley Highlands Ski Area is Muskoka's ski hill located in the heart of cottage country, Huntsville, Ontario, Canada.
+Hidden Valley Highlands Ski Area features 15 groomed trails, three quad chairlifts, one handle tow, two snow cats, night skiing and snowboarding, and a terrain park.
+Since 1961, HVHSA (Hidden Valley Highlands Ski Area) has been providing winter family fun and is Muskoka's largest outdoor winter recreational facility.
 The Muskoka Ski Club was established in 1971 as the Hidden Valley Highlands Ski Club.
 The name was changed in 2008.
-As of 2010, the ski area has 692 individual members from 192 family units.
+As of 2023, the Muskoka Ski Club has members from over 278 family units.